 These utilities are stand-alone programs, originally designed to accompany MACREX Version 6.
 Much if their functionality is now included in the main body of MACREX, but some people still find it useful to use them on their own.
 The existing versions would not run on 64 bit versions of Windows, so we have recompiled them so that they will now run with all versions of Windows.
 They have all had '2' added to the file name to indicate that they are the new versions, but functionally they are identical to the old ones.
 Please note that these are only intended for experienced or adventurous users!
 Also your web browser may tell you that they may harm your computer - ignore this.

-will ask you for the name of a .MBK file to read from, the name of an output
+program will ask you for the name of a .MBK file to read from, the name of an

-is to be stripped will be scanned one line at a time.
-If the text which has been
+which is to be stripped will be scanned one line at a time.
+If the text which

-selected to be removed is present at the beginning of the line it will be
+has been selected to be removed is present at the beginning of the line it will

 You can use this to split multiple indexes.
 For example if all the authors have been entered under A by prefixing them with a, ( A, comma, space) and all the subjects under S in a similar way, you can prepare separate backup files containing the subjects and authors by stripping first a, (don't forget to type the space) and then s, to different output files.